wsuzume/modcell_example/README.md

 * `module_notebook`: where module development and testing are going (or where stable analysis results are saved)
 * `module`: where exported modules are saved

+You can see usage examples in `notebooks/import_test.ipynb` and `notebooks/compile.ipynb`.

 ### Construct virtual environment

 ```